-This 3-cheese stuffed manicotti recipe is made extra easy by using no boil lasagna noodles instead of pasta tubes.
+This Cheese Manicotti recipe is made extra easy by using no boil lasagna noodles instead of pasta tubes.
 That means no need for a piping bag to fill them, and they come together so quickly.
 They’ll be ready to bake in just 10 minutes!

 Tips included for making ahead of time, freezing, reheating, and different filling options.